wholebuzz/dbcp/README.md

 ## API

-- The `transformJson`/`transformJsonStream` API can be used for streaming transforms of "Big Data".
+- The `transformJson`/`transformJsonStream` API can be used for streaming transforms of Big Data.
 - The CLI uses `transformBytes`/`transformBytesStream` to render progress updates.

 ## Features